gwolfis/f5-atc-workshop/README.md

 Use this README as your starting point into learning F5 automation toolchain, to get your environment up and running.
 During this workshop you will use a pre-defined infrastructire which will get automatically deployed via Terrafrom in Azure.
 The entire solution, including the exercises can be pulled from this Github repository and cloned into a personal environment.
 This workshop can run with and without UDF.

 The following sections are mandatory:
-- Getting Started,
+- Getting Started - To understand the lab environment.
-- Module 1,
+- Module 1 - Starting the lab environment, setup Postman and authenticate BIG-IP tokens.
-- Module 2
+- Module 2 - BIG-IP declarative onboarding.

 After this you can pretty much select a module or task to test, play or demo.